 What About Other Daytona International Speedway Events?

 The Daytona International Speedway hosts a number of events in addition to the Daytona 500.
-Other popular race events include the Coca-Cola 250 and the Coke Zero Sugar 400 in August.
+Other popular race events include the Wawa 250 and the Coke Zero Sugar 400 in August.
 The speedway also hosts other types of competitions including motorcycle, truck, karting, and powerboat racing.

 Is there a Daytona 500 Park and Ride?